TeYuanLiu/teyuanliu.github.io/content/blog/linux.md

     ```bash
     sed
     ```
+-   Archive a directory of files into one single file.
+    ```bash
+    tar -cvf archive.tar /path/to/files
+    ```
 -   Compress a file.
     ```bash
-    gzip
+    gzip file
     ```
--   Archive a directory.
+-   Archive a directory of files into one single file and then compress it.
     ```bash
-    tar
+    tar -czvf archive.tar.gz /path/to/files
+    or
+    zip archive.zip /path/to/files
     ```
 -   Get the IDs of the processes that are listening or talking to a port.
     ```bash